Jayant-Guru-Srivastava/commclassroomOP/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Jayant Guru Shrivastava finds kunal's video outstanding and now he is able to understand git and github well!!!
+- Now I have created a branch named Jayant for modifying the README.md file